2anchez/2anchez/README.md

-- 👋 I am currently working learning code through openclassrooms courses!
+- 👋 I am currently learning code through openclassrooms courses!
 - 🌱 I’m currently learning HTML, CSS and JS.
 - 💞️ I’m looking to collaborate on projects that will help enhance my skills as a web developer.
 - 👀 I’m interested in becoming a full stack web developer!